kegaretail/react-native-rabbitmq/README.md

 ```

-You need to change 2 lines, to make it work:
+You need to change some things, to make it work:

 ios\Pods\RMQClient\RMQClient\RMQValues.h Line 53
 ```